Fixatron/TFRom-Recreation/README.md

     -The vertical levels dont actually update new backgrounds, it loops the same 2 screens -Extra life every 10,000 points.
 (1000 actual points because the last 0 is a placeholder) -Level 9 uses 5 checkpoints or you start the stage over again.
 As long as these 5 checkpoints are hit, you can take any path to the end of the level.
+    -The player's acceleration is reduced by almost half once you beat the game 7 times -Enemy powerup ramjet increases speed by 25% after every game completion, up to 75%, or 3 game completions -Boss up and down movement increases by 12.5% every game completion up to 3 times -Ramjet with powerup increases x speed by 25% every game completion up to 3 times -Most stages have 4 hidden energon bonus point powerups

 #   Walkthrough
     -Stage 1: